bilgearikk/website/website/versioned_docs/version-fils_en/project/2025/octavian.cretu/index.md

 Set up a cardboard box mock-up to simulate the Smart Lock in a real-world scenario.
 Integrated all components into the enclosure and tested system functionality, including fingerprint authentication, locking mechanism, and status display. \
 Rewrote some of the logic for the fingerprint sensor.

+### Week 13 - 19 May - 25 May
+Added wifi connection to enable opening and closing the door from a basic website. \
+Added a button that can be pressed once inside that lets you reset the current registered fingerprint and register a diffrent one. \
+Tested and fixed small bugs, moved the project out of the cardboard box and into a better looking setup.

 ## Hardware
 **Raspberry Pi Pico 2 W:**